seclemens/Porechop/README.md

 Porechop also supports demultiplexing of Nanopore reads that were barcoded with the [Native Barcoding Kit](https://store.nanoporetech.com/native-barcoding-kit-1d.html), [PCR Barcoding Kit](https://store.nanoporetech.com/pcr-barcoding-kit-96.html) or [Rapid Barcoding Kit](https://store.nanoporetech.com/rapid-barcoding-sequencing-kit.html).

+### May 2022 update: added various options

+Added options like [cropping and filtering](#cropping-and-filtering), [custom adapters](#custom-adapters) and [reversing sequences](#reversing-sequences).
+See also [Quick usage examples](#quick-usage-examples) for usage of the new options.
+These options are specifically for the Trimming Portion and are not tested for the Demultiplexing Portion.

 ### Oct 2018 update: Porechop is officially unsupported